+If the Scheduling Type field is set to 0, The scheduled HE non-AP STAs are identified by a range of AIDs.
+The Starting AID field defines the first AID of the range of AIDs that are scheduled to respond to the NDP feedback report poll variant Trigger frame.

 The Target RSSI subfield indicates the target received signal power of the NDP feedback report response for all scheduled STAs.
 The resolution for the Target RSSI subfield is 1 dB.
 The Target RSSI subfield encoding is defined in Table 9-ax8 (Target RSSI subfield encoding).(#663)